EddieJr-DigiArts/EddiePrince/README.md

-- 👋 Hi, I’m @EddiePrince
+- 👋 Hi, I’m @EddieJr
-- 👀 I’m interested in all about GameDev
+- 👀 I’m interested in all about GameDev and Digital Arts
 - 🌱 I’m currently learning GameDev with Unreal, Blender3D Modelling and Game Audio
 - 💞️ Currently working on solo projects but reach me if you think I could help with yours
-- 📫 How to reach me: Discord -> EddiePrince#4301
+- 📫 How to reach me: Discord -> EddieJr#4301

 <!---
 EddiePrince/EddiePrince is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.